-ACCESS stand for AmeriCorps Cross Cultural Education Service Systems.
-We are one of the programs in North Carolina.
-The ACCESS program focuses on helping immigrant/refugee communities gain better access to human services, build bridges of understanding with neighbors, and become economically self-sufficient residents of our state.
+ACCESS stands for AmeriCorps Cross-Cultural Education Service Systems.
+Incepted in 1994, we are one of the AmeriCorps programs in North Carolina.
+The ACCESS Project focuses on helping immigrant and refugee communities gain better access to human services, build bridges of understanding with neighbors, and become economically self-sufficient residents of our state.

 Who is eligible?
 Is there an age requirement?

 To be eligible to serve in an AmeriCorps program, an individual must:

 - Be a U.S. citizen, U.S. national, or lawful permanent resident

 - Be at least 17 years old, (if you are 17 years old, you should obtain/secure your guardian’s signature)

 - Have a High School Diploma or GED